OpenText Application Automation Tools

 UFT One uftScenarioLoad Run a UFT scenario.
 Deprecated, but backwards compatibility exists.

-ALM runFromAlmBuilder Execute functional tests from ALM.
+Application Quality Management runFromAlmBuilder Execute functional tests from ALM.

 ALM Lab Management sseBuild Execute tests using ALM Lab Management.